• Enrol to Vote

 Voting paper returns

-Our daily votes page for the 2025 Kawerau District Council elections are updated on weekdays.
+The progress daily voter returns are attached to this page.
 These show the number and percentage of electors who have returned their documents in each ward, along with daily return rates and comparisons to the 2022 and 2019 elections.